HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/get_the_code/prepare_load_images.md

 ```

-## Load Images to Your Own Repository
+## Loading Images to Your Own Repository

-### Re-tag images
+### Re-tagging images

 If you are using a Kubernetes cluster that is not configured to operate on your local machine, you may need to push the HCL Digital Experience 9.5 container images to a remote repository.

 To do so, you need to re-tag the images to point to your remote repository.

 !!!warning
-    Do not change the version tags of the DX 9.5 images, as they are used for uniquely identifying which versions of DX applications are running in your cluster.
+    Do not change the version tags of the DX 9.5 images, because they are used for uniquely identifying which versions of DX applications are running in your cluster.

 You may re-tag any image using the following command: